 - Earmuffs with wired or wireless communication functionality limit incoming sounds and don’t create sound levels that can be hazardous for hearing-impaired workers.
 In environments with extremely high levels of noise, workers may wear dual protection — such as earplugs underneath earmuffs — that includes wireless communication capability.

 - Passive hearing protection is a mechanical method for filtering sounds; when fitted properly, passive hearing protectors can allow users to hear adequately while providing sufficient protection.
 This method may work best for workers who have lost high-frequency hearing.

 - Active hearing protectors amplify incoming sounds to a predetermined level.
 During quieter periods below the threshold, active hearing protectors do not need to be removed to hear sounds in the environment.

 You can buy the best available protection for your hearing-impaired workers, but they won’t wear it if it’s uncomfortable.
 How can you ensure that protective devices meet safety standards while also providing a comfortable fit?

-Overall safety and effectiveness of hearing protection decreases significantly when it’s removed even for a short period, OSHA notes, yet many hearing-impaired workers strongly prefer certain types of protection because of fit, comfort and specific communication challenges.
+Overall safety and effectiveness of hearing protection decrease significantly when it’s removed even for a short period, OSHA notes, yet many hearing-impaired workers strongly prefer certain types of protection because of fit, comfort, and specific communication challenges.
 In the end, the best hearing protector is one that your employee will wear at all times.